bcho04/elliptic-sampling/README.md

 # elliptic-sampling
-Elliptic curve sampling and probability distributions for partial sums in MATH460 Graph Theory.
+Elliptic curve sampling and probability distributions for partial sums in MATH460 Geometries Beyond Euclid.